raspberrypi/cmprovision/README.md

 ## Provisioning Compute Module 3 and 3+ Devices ##

 This process requires a Raspberry Pi 4 which will be used solely to mass program compute modules.
-Make sure eth0 connects to an Ethernet switch that only has the compute modules you wish to program connected.

 **WARNING:** Do NOT connect eth0 to your office/public network, since it may also provision other Raspberry Pi devices.
 Instead, use the wireless LAN interface to access the web interface, and your local network.